jeffreykegler/hoonlint/misc/whitespace.md

 ## Vertical Gaps

-When we say that a gap is

->  **a vertical gap with comments at `X`**,

-if the gap's inter-comment comment location is `X`, and the gap's pre-comment comment location is not defined.
+When we state that a vertical gap has comments at one location, we mean that the gap's inter-comment column location is the stated column location, and that the gap's pre-comment column location is not defined.
-When we say that a gap is
+When we state that a vertical gap has comments at two locations, we mean that the gap's inter-comment column location is the first location mentioned, and that the gap's pre-comment column location is the second location mentioned.

+For example, when we write

+> A vertical gap, with comments at the
+> the anchor column and the jog base column

+we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment-location is the "jog base column".
+If instead we write

-> **a vertical gap with comments at `X` and `Y`**,
+> A vertical gap, with comments at the the anchor column.

-if the gap's inter-comment comment location is `X`, and the gap's pre-comment comment location is `Y`.
+then we mean that the inter-comment location of the vertical gap is the anchor column, and the pre-comment-location is not defined.

-Here, `X` and `Y` stand for phrases which may express comment location directly, or via a text block.
+In describing a vertical gap's comment locations, we may specify them explicitly as column locations, or implicitly, as alignments with a text block.
-If column location is expressed via a text block, the intended comment column location is the start column location of the text block.
+If column location is expressed implicitly via a text block, the implicit location is the start column location of the text block.

 A vertical gap contains